-- Cover travel, including "hidden" costs: Travel coverage includes flights but also expenses incurred while flying such as airport transfers and meals.
+• Cover travel, including "hidden" costs: Travel coverage includes flights but also expenses incurred while flying such as airport transfers and meals.
 Be explicit early on about what is covered, what can be reimbursed, and any spending limits.
-The federal per diem rates can be a great starting point for determining these spending levels. - Provide guidance on travel details: Provide details to parents around what is covered by the plane ticket, luggage restrictions, and possible credit card usage.
+The federal per diem rates can be a great starting point for determining these

+• Provide guidance on travel details: Provide details to parents around what is covered by the plane ticket, luggage restrictions, and possible credit card usage.
 Remind parents about the time they need to arrive at the airport and items to keep in mind for TSA checks.
-Be clear about what parents will need to cover during their journey meals while traveling, baggage fees, transportation to and from the airport, etc. This will help them plan and budget accordingly.
-Also, remind them that airlines don't take cash so they will need a credit card to pay for additional luggage and on-flight meals and snacks; and offer solutions if they don't have a credit or debit card.
-Providing a prepaid card for travel can be an option for organizations. - Check in with them around accessibility: Some parents may need additional leg room on their flights, and others may need help getting around the airport.
-It is important that conveners know these details to plan ahead and provide instructions on how to find the right people to support them. - Consider parent/caregiving-specific travel concerns: Some parents will need to travel with their children.
+Be clear about what parents will need to cover during their journey - meals while traveling, baggage fees, transportation to and from the airport, etc. This will help them plan and budget accordingly.
+Also, remind them that airlines don't take cash so they will need a credit card to pay for additional luggage and on-flight meals and snacks; and offer solutions if they don't have a

+• Check in with them around accessibility: Some parents may need additional leg room on their flights, and others may need help getting around the airport.
+It is important that conveners know these details to

+• Consider parent/caregiving-specific travel concerns: Some parents will need to travel with their children.
 Provide detailed guidance on what equipment is permitted on planes, explain gate check procedures for strollers and car seats, and clarify if any specific items are needed for travel and accommodations (e.g., a crib at the hotel).
 In addition to ensuring access to a nursing room during a convening, inquiring about the need for and coverage of milk shipping is both important and an increasingly common offering among employers.